luke777/marketdesign/docs/bidding_language.md

 a quantity of -1 apple and -2 bananas.
 Positive numbers indicate giving money or goods and negative numbers indicate taking.

+## XOR Bids
+When a bidder submits multiple bids, some of the bids can be mutually exclusive (XOR bids) and some can be independent (OR bids).
+For example, suppose a bidder would like a snack of either an apple or a banana but not both.
+They would submit two bids with the same "XOR group".
+This adds the restriction that at most one of the two bids can transact.

 ## Divisibility
 By default, bids are treated as indivisible.
 This means that if the bid to sell 6 apples transacts, then all six apples are sold.
 Optionally, bids can be set as divisible.
 This would allow, say, two of the six apples (or even just a slice of apple) to be sold.

-## XOR Bids
-When a bidder submits multiple bids, some of the bids can be mutually exclusive (XOR bids) and some can be independent (OR bids).
-For example, suppose a bidder would like a snack of either an apple or a banana but not both.
-They would submit two bids with the same "XOR group".
-This adds the restriction that at most one of the two bids can transact.
+XOR bids can also be set as "mixed" divisible.
+This means within an XOR group, fractional transactions are allowed but the sum of the fractions must equal 0 or 1.

 ##  Labels
 The bidding language allows a _label_ to be attached to each bid.
 The label does not